microsoft/fluentui-apple/macos/docs/Controls/Button.md

 // You can display an image instead of a title let buttonWithImageAndStyle = Button(image: NSImage(named: NSImage.addTemplateName)!, style: .primaryFilled)
 ```
+### Not recommended

-Overriding the underlying NSButtonCell will result in udefined behavior.
+- Overriding the underlying NSButtonCell will result in undefined behavior.
+While this may fit your use case, take caution while doing so.
+- Displaying both a title and an image currently does not render properly, and is not recommended.

 ## Implementation
 ### Control Name